HsiangHung/Machine_Learning_Note/ML_application/Large_language_model/README.md

 ### 2. Positional Encoding

-[[Mostafa Ibrahim]][An Overview of Large Language Models (LLMs)]

 Positional encoding is all about helping the model figure out where words are in a sequence.
-For example, when translating a sentence like "The cat is on the mat" to another language, it's crucial to know that "cat" comes before "mat".
+For example, when translating a sentence like "The cat is on the mat" to another language, it's crucial to know that "cat" comes before "mat" [[Mostafa Ibrahim]][An Overview of Large Language Models (LLMs)].

 The position embeddings are computed as [[Data Science StackExchange]][What is the positional encoding in the transformer model?]